 Recommendation 9: Ensure all components of the Outstanding Universal Value of the GBR are clearly defined and form a central element within the protection and management system for the property…

 To achieve this, all components of the Reef’s Outstanding Universal Value (OUV) (that is, the things that make the Reef globally unique) need to be both correctly identified and publicly accessible.
-Appendix B in the revised 2050 Plan), omitting to provide a fundamentally important part called “Integrity” or the part covering Protection and Management.
+Appendix B in the revised 2050 Plan provides only part of the official “Statement of OUV” (the full wording can be found on pages 20-23 here), omitting to provide a fundamentally important part called “Integrity” or the part covering Protection and Management.

 Has Australia done enough to satisfy the Committee?